-There is always something going on at The Royal School and with dozens of clubs to choose from, there is plenty to occupy you at lunchtime, after school and at weekends.
+There is always something going on at The Royal School and with a wide variety of clubs to choose from, there is plenty to occupy you at lunchtime, after school and at weekends.

 Clubs and Societies

 All departments run a club or society designed to extend students' academic interests beyond the classroom and develop life skills.
 Students are encouraged to take advantage of these as well as attending visiting lecturers and entering competitions.
 Those who are passionate about something are encouraged to take a lead and start a club if one doesn’t already exist.

 Extra-curricular activities which are offered to Sixth Formers may include: choir, music ensembles, drama, LAMDA, art, sports coaching and activities, science, Duke of Edinburgh, special enrichment days, charity fundraising, UKMT Mathematics Challenge and Surrey SATRO competitions, to name just a few.

 The school takes full advantage of all that London has to offer, with visits to theatres, museums, galleries, performances and conferences linked to the curriculum.
 Various departments organise trips further afield.
 Other opportunities include ski and residential trips.